NithinJakrebet/azka_site/README.md

 - **Back End:**
   - Node.js with Express
   - RESTful API design principles
-  - Database integration with MongoDB
+  - Database integration with MongoDB and Cloudinary

 - **Tooling & Deployment:**
   - NPM for package management
-  - Modern build and deployment pipelines for production‑ready code
+  - Front end hosted on Vercel with backend hosted on Railway
   - Git for version control and collaborative development

 ---